 Admission requirements and selection process

-Admission to the Master’s degree programme in Global Business is competitive.
+Admission to the Master’s degree programme in Business and Human Resource Education is competitive.
 Admission into the programme is based on proof of relevance of previous studies.

 Proof of relevance of previous studies

-- A minimum of six semesters of study culminating in a Bachelor’s degree or an equivalent course of study with a minimum of 180 ECTS credits in the subject of business or a closely related subject.
+- A minimum of six semesters of study culminating in a Bachelor’s degree or an equivalent course of study with a minimum of 180 ECTS credits in the subject of Business and Human Resource Education or a closely related subject.

 - Applicants must have completed at least 150 of the 180 ECTS credits at the time of application.
 Unfortunately, we cannot consider applications that do not meet this requirement.

-- Completed 72 ECTS credits and course work in Business Administration.
+- Completed 60 ECTS credits and course work in Economic Sciences including 30 ECTS credits in Economics and Business Administration.

-- A minimum of 18 ECTS from the modules must be from coursework that is of intermediate or advanced levels.
+- A minimum of 18 ECTS credits from the modules must be from coursework that is of intermediate or advanced levels

-- A minimum of 15 ECTS credits completed in Mathematics, Statistics, or Econometrics.
+- A minimum of 12 ECTS credits completed in Educational Sciences (basic principles) and the basic didactics of Economics.

-- A minimum of 12 ECTS credits completed in Economics.
+- A minimum of 18 ECTS credits completed in the second teaching subject.

 Proof of relevant language skills